-Though not quite directly a function of social image, a number of studies have considered the role of social comparisons in behavior such as financial decisions.
-The theoretical literature describes a "keeping up with the Joneses" effect whereby households have preferences that may include their consumption relative to others (e.g. Abel, 1990, Gali, 1994, Campbell and Cochrane, 1999, DeMarzo et al., 2004, DeMarzo et al., 2008).
+Although they are not quite a direct function of social image, several studies have considered the role of social comparisons in behavior such as financial decisions.
+The theoretical literature describes a "keeping up with the Joneses" effect whereby households have preferences that may include their consumption relative to others (e.g., Abel 1990; Gali 1994; Campbell & Cochrane 1999; DeMarzo et al. 2004, 2008).
 On the empirical side, Bursztyn et al. (2014) conduct a randomized controlled trial with paired peer clients of a brokerage firm in Brazil.
-One of the investors would first be offered the opportunity to enter a lottery to purchase a new financial asset.
-The second investor was then also offered the same opportunity, with the experiment varying whether they learned about the choice of the first investor.
-They find that the second investor is more likely to want to purchase the asset if they learn that the first investor chose to enter the lottery.
-As in the models of Banerjee (1992) and Bikhchandani et al. (1992), this result could just be driven by social learning (the second investor infers something from first investor's choice about the desirability of that asset) rather than image concerns.
-However, the increase for the second investor is greater when the first investor wins the lottery and is actually able to purchase the asset; this suggests an independent social utility (or "keeping up with the Joneses") effect over and above any learning effect.
+One of the investors would be offered the opportunity to enter a lottery to purchase a new financial asset.
+The second investor was then offered the same opportunity; the experiment varied whether the second investor learned about the choice of the first investor.
+The researchers find that the second investor is more likely to want to purchase the asset if they learn that the first investor chose to enter the lottery.
+As in the models of Banerjee (1992) and Bikhchandani et al. (1992), this result could be driven solely by social learning (the second investor infers something from the first investor's choice about the desirability of that asset) rather than by image concerns.
+However, the increase in the likelihood of wanting to buy the asset for the second investor is greater when the first investor wins the lottery and is actually able to purchase the asset; this suggests an independent social utility (or "keeping up with the Joneses") effect over and above any learning effect.

+3.2.6.
 Related effects.
-A number of other studies have found that "peer comparison" interventions, providing individuals with information about others, can change behavior.
-For example, a number of studies have documented that providing home energy reports that include a household's energy use as well as the energy use of those around them can reduce energy use by those consuming more than those around them (e.g., Alcott 2011, Ayres et al. 2013 and Costa and Kahn 2013).5 However, it is less clear that such policies reflect social image concerns.
-They may for example just provide new information to the consumer, namely that they are using more energy than others, which may cause them to explore why that is the case.
-The effect may in the same way also involve concerns about self-image (people may not want to see themselves as using more energy than others, regardless of whether anyone else will ever know).
+Several other studies have found that peer comparison interventions providing individuals with information about others can change behavior.
+For example, studies have documented that providing home energy reports that include a household's energy use as well as the energy use of those around them can reduce energy use by households consuming more than their neighbors (e.g., Allcott 2011, Ayres et al. 2013, Costa & Kahn 2013).6 However, it is less clear that such policies reflect social image concerns.
+The reports may, for example, simply provide new information to the consumer, namely that they are using more energy than others, which may cause them to explore why that is the case.
+The effect may, in the same way, also involve concerns about self-image (people may not want to see themselves as using more energy than others, regardless of whether anyone else will ever know).
 However, in these cases, the individual's information is not revealed to others.
-So unless these interventions also cause the individual to feel more compelled to share this information, or if such interventions cause people to talk about it with their neighbors and people don't like to lie, as in DellaVigna et al. (2016), it is less clear that social image concerns drive such effects.
+Thus, unless these interventions generate more conversations about energy use with neighbors and individuals feel compelled to tell the truth or face some internal cost of lying, it is less clear that social image concerns drive these effects.